The federal government has strict requirements with regard to the toll system in Germany.

-The emission class for vehicles registered in Germany or in other countries can be determined in several different ways.
-Detailed information is available in the "Guide for determining emission classes" published by the German Federal Office for Goods Transport (BAG).
-If you have any questions about the information outlined in the guide, please contact the Federal Office for Goods Transport, Tel: +49 (0) 221-5776-0.
+The emission class of a truck registered in Germany or abroad can be determined and verified in various ways.
+Detailed information on this can be found in the 'Guide for determining the emission classes' from the Federal Logistics and Mobility Office.
+If you have any further questions about the information provided in the brochure, please contact the Federal Logistics and Mobility Office directly, tel. +49 (0) 221-5776-0.

 Please let us know about any changes to your operating and vehicle data as soon as possible.

 You can change your payment method in the customer portal.
 If the legal form of your company has changed, please notify us in writing.
 You will find the necessary forms in the Download Centre.

 You can change your contact details in the customer portal, such as: address, telephone number, contact person and e-mail address.
 In addition, you can also deregister vehicles there and change the following vehicle data: licence plate number, emission class, number of axles, vehicle identification number, gross vehicle weight and country of registration.